brianglass/anastasis/files/tuesday_matins.md

 **Ode 8.
 The Irmos.**

-<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">Â“Him whom the wonder of the Virgin foreshadowed for Moses in the Bush on mount Sinai, praise, bless and highly exalt to all the ages.Â”</span>
+<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">“Him whom the wonder of the Virgin foreshadowed for Moses in the Bush on mount Sinai, praise, bless and highly exalt to all the ages.”</span>

 **Troparia.**